CRISPR 101: Cytosine and Adenine Base Editors

 Adenine base editors

-Nicole Gaudelli from David LIu’s lab created an adenine base editor that would convert adenine to inosine, resulting in an A to G change (Gaudelli et al., 2017).
-Creating an adenine base editor requires an additional step because there are no known DNA adenine deaminases.
-They used directed evolution to create one from the RNA adenine deaminase TadA.
+Nicole Gaudelli from David Liu’s lab created an adenine base editor that would convert adenine to inosine, resulting in an A to G change (Gaudelli et al., 2017).
+Creating an adenine base editor required an additional step because there are no known DNA adenine deaminases.
+The team used directed evolution to create one from the RNA adenine deaminase TadA.

 After seven rounds of molecular evolution, they obtained four adenine base editors (ABEs).
 ABE7.10 is the most active editor, displaying an average editing efficiency of 53% with an editing window of target positions 4-7.
 ABEs 6.3, 7.8, and 7.9 display slightly wider editing windows of position 4-9, although editing efficiency may be lower at positions 8 and 9.
 While cytosine base editors often produce a mixed population of edits, ABEs do not display significant A to non-G conversion at target loci.
 The removal of inosine from DNA is likely infrequent, thus preventing the induction of base excision repair.

 In terms of off-target effects, ABEs also compare favorably to other methods.
-In a head to head comparison with Cas9, Cas9 modified 9/12 known off-targets with a 14% indel rate, while ABE7.10 modified only 4/12 off-targets with a frequency of 1.2%.
-Although the lab did not conduct comprehensive genome-wide studies of ABE specificity, their other experiments suggest that ABEs are robust but specific editors.
+In a head-to-head comparison with Cas9, Cas9 modified 9/12 known off-targets with a 14% indel rate, while ABE7.10 modified only 4/12 off-targets with a frequency of 1.2%.
+Although the lab did not conduct comprehensive genome-wide studies of ABE specificity, their other experiments suggest that ABEs are robust and specific editors.

 Improving adenine base editing